Skip to content

 sudo rm -rf /var/lib/alphanet-data/polkadot/*

 Now that your chain data has been purged, you can start a new node with a fresh data directory.
-You can install the newest version by repeating the Installation Instructions.
+You can install the newest version by repeating the instructions in this guide.
 Make sure you are using the latest tag available, which you can find on the Moonbeam GitHub Release page.

 Note